GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-build/index.md

 This will create a precache manifest based on the files picked up by your configuration and inject it into your existing service worker file.

-A full set of configuration options can be found on [in the reference documentation](/docs/workbox/reference/workbox-build/#type-InjectManifestOptions).
+A full set of configuration options can be found [in the reference documentation](/docs/workbox/reference/workbox-build/#type-InjectManifestOptions).

 ## Additional modes